Durham Access to Social Housing (DASH)

 Transferring to another social housing provider

-RGI tenants and co-op members who are not overhoused and want to transfer to a project operated by a different housing provider are placed on the waiting list according to the date they applied for the transfer.
+RGI or modified unit tenants and co-op members who are not overhoused and want to transfer to a project operated by a different housing provider are placed on the wait list according to the date they applied for the transfer.

 If you want to transfer, you must complete an Application for Transfer and return it to your current housing provider.